 5) Christmas Tree / Holiday Auctions

-Late in the year your guests are getting geared up for the holiday season and always looking things to purchase for their home or for friends.
+Late in the year your guests are getting geared up for the holiday season and always looking for things to purchase for their home or for friends.
 Two themes growing in popularity are Christmas Tree auctions or Holiday Shops.

-For Christmas Tree auctions, you will recruit supports to decorate a small tabletop tree, which can be purchased Target or Walmart.
+For Christmas Tree auctions, you will recruit supports to decorate a small tabletop tree, which can be purchased at Target or Walmart.
 These supporters can then pick a theme and decorate the tree to put into the auction.
 We have seen trees that range from a popular NFL team to Disney or Star Wars.
 Encourage your decorators to get creative.

 Each of these trees would go into an auction where using mobile bidding, you would sell them to the highest bidder!